• Menu

 Murders

 Due to the facility’s remote location, it has become the site of multiple murders and unsolved cases.
 In September 2013, 18-year-old Jesus Trejo went missing after leaving his home to meet some “white dude” out in the Everglades, according to his aunt.
-This information led police to Aerojet Road where Trejo’s car was found abandoned.
-After an extensive search, his body was found in the nearby canal with a gunshot wound to the head and bite marks showing signs that he was attacked by an alligator while in the water.
+This information led police to Aerojet Road, where Trejo’s car was found abandoned.
+After an extensive search, his body was found in the nearby canal with a gunshot wound to the head and bite marks showing signs that an alligator had attacked him in the water.
 His killer was never found.

 Later that same year, 21-year-old Christian Joseph McKenzie left his house on November 14, 2013, and never showed up to work.
-Police conducted an investigation and found his truck in a remote area of southwest Miami-Dade.
+Police investigated and found his truck in a remote area of southwest Miami-Dade.
 The following morning, an officer found his body along the Aerojet canal with a gunshot wound in his upper torso.

 On January 23, 2015, detectives were able to recover McKenzie’s firearm and determined that he was shot with his own gun.
 Between physical evidence and witness testimonies, they found 21-year-old Juan Salgado as the culprit in the killing.
 Salgado was already incarcerated for unrelated charges at the time he was charged with murder.
-You can read about the old Aerojet Rocket Development Facility and many other abandoned places in my book, Lost Miami: Stories and Secrets Behind Magic City Ruins.
+In my book, Lost Miami: Stories and Secrets Behind Magic City Ruins, you can read about the old Aerojet Rocket Development Facility and many other abandoned places.

 A cross draped with a tattered sheet marks the area where divers pulled Jesus Trejo’s body from the canal.